Panaetius/panaetius.github.io/_posts/2023-01-16-swiss-topo-maps-on-coros.md

 So I decided to reverse-engineer the Coros and try and get the SwissTopo maps onto my watch.
 And write it down to save others the trouble.

+If you're just interested in the map files and not the technical details, you can skip to then end.

 ## Reverse Engineering the Map Format

 Maps for Coros watches can be easily downloaded by region on the [Coros download page](https://www.coros.com/maps).
 When downloading,